-Spark on Kubernetes now supports running R applications in the upcoming Spark 2.4.
+Spark on Kubernetes now supports running R applications in the Spark 2.4.
 Spark ships with a Dockerfile of a base image with the R binding that is required to run R applications on Kubernetes.
 Users can use the Dockerfile to build a base image or customize it to build a custom image.

 Client Mode Support

 As one of the most requested features since the 2.3.0 release, client mode support is now available in the upcoming Spark 2.4.
 The client mode allows users to run interactive tools such as spark-shell or notebooks in a pod running in a Kubernetes cluster or on a client machine outside a cluster.
 Note that in both cases, users are responsible for properly setting up connectivity from the executors running in pods inside the cluster to the driver.
 When the driver runs in a pod in the cluster, the recommended way is to use a Kubernetes headless service to allow executors to connect to the driver using the FQDN of the driver pod.
 When the driver runs outside the cluster, however, it’s important for users to make sure that the driver is reachable from the executor pods in the cluster.
 For more detailed information on the client mode support, please refer to the documentation when Spark 2.4 is officially released.

 In addition to the new features highlighted above, the Kubernetes cluster scheduler backend in the upcoming Spark 2.4 release has also received a number of bug fixes and improvements.

 - A new configuration property